-There’s also a chance for a glimpse into the living conditions of the families who spent their lives on the boats.
+There’s also a chance for a glimpse into the living conditions of the families who spent their lives on these working boats.

-Great for: Seeing some of the less accessible corners of the local canals; locals wanting to learn more about their area; a chance to relax on the local waterways.
+Great for: People looking for a unique way to visit Birmingham’s canals; seeing some of the less accessible corners of the local waterways.
+A chance to relax on the local waterways.
+People looking for a family-friendly or group afternoon activity.

 Meeting Point: Check in at the Roundhouse Birmingham Visitor Centre on arrival.